MementoMori2318/midterm-argarin/README.md

-S# Information Gathering from Kali Linux
+# Information Gathering from Kali Linux

 ## Introduction
 Information gathering is a crucial phase in any cybersecurity assessment or penetration testing process.
 Kali Linux provides a wide range of tools and utilities specifically designed for reconnaissance and gathering information about targets.
 In this guide, we'll explore some of the commonly used tools and techniques for information gathering in Kali Linux.